wagnerks/ecss/docs/faq.md

 ---

 ### Q: Where can I see more real usage?
-A: Browse the test suite in this repository and my pet project using ecss: https://github.com/wagnerks/StelForge .
+A: Browse the test suite in this repository and my pet project using ECSS: https://github.com/wagnerks/StelForge .
 Both contain practical integration patterns.

 ---